What questions can you ask to ensure your financial assets will be in the right hands?

 Talk to a planner at any prospective firm.
 Are they talking a lot about piling up assets or asking what you hope to do with your savings?
 Are they listening or selling?

 Sensible listens to what you want and acts accordingly.
-If you want to retire at a certain age, we’ll design a plan that enables you to work toward that goal.
-If you want to open a llama sanctuary, we’ll help you decide if you’ll also accept alpacas and how much you’ll need to make it happen.
+If you want to retire at a certain age, start a non-profit, or leave something for your loved ones, we’ll design a plan to help you to work toward that goal.

 - What should a financial planner know?